All Episodes

 Exculpatory evidence is ignored.

-The Duke Rape case, right?
+The Duke rape case, right?

-It's the Scottsboro Boys case began in 1931 in the darkest days of the Jim Crow South.
+Began in 1931 in the darkest days of the Jim Crow South.

 Two white women dressed in boys' clothing were found on the train as well.